Chapter 5: changing spending habits

 Get a jump start on saving and planning for your future.
 Here are just a few options to think about when it comes to your savings plan:

-- First, consider these different savings buckets.
+- First, consider different savings buckets.

 - Beef up your emergency fund to help protect your budget from the unexpected, like car or home repair.
 Calculate how much you need here.